muditmahajan21/OpenOCRCorrect/README.md

+### GNU/Linux and Qt version

+  - Compiled and Tested on Manjaro 21.2.2 with Qt 5.15.2.

+### What has been done?

+* A Text Formatting menu has been created..
+* Four QActions have been implemented for the following actions:
+    * Bold
+    * Unbold
+    * Subscript
+    * SuperScript

+### Issues / Challenges ?

+1. Subscript / SuperScript only modify the selected text and render the remaining text as plain text.

+### Features

+1. Bold / unbold selected text.
+2. Subscript and superscript selected text.

 # OpenOCRCorrect
 A framework for assisting human while correcting the OCR errors in documents, mostly dedicated to Indian Languages.
 Tested on Sanskrit, Hindi, Marathi and English.